 If you don’t want to go through the hassle of packing your finest ballgown, a nice cocktail dress will work just fine for formal night.
 A little black dress would be a good option, especially if you dress it up with heels and jewelry.

 To keep it looking elegant, don’t show off too much skin.
-Cocktail dresses should reach about knee-length or just above, and necklines shouldn’t be too daring.
+According to Sherri Hill, cocktail dresses should reach about knee-length or just above, and necklines shouldn’t be too daring.

 4) Don’t wear jeans